tancredi/node-retina-downsizer/README.md

 # Retina Downsizer

-A small build class-utility inclusive of command-line tool to fetch and resize retina suffixed (@2x) assets to different pixel densities in configurable and automated fashion.
+A small build utility based on [node-imagemagick](https://github.com/rsms/node-imagemagick) inclusive of command-line tool to fetch and resize retina suffixed (@2x) assets to different pixel densities in configurable and automated fashion.

 # Installation